Advanced Identity Cloud

 At minimum, you must have a client ID and a redirect URL.

-A redirect URL is a path in Identity Cloud (AM) where the identity provider redirects the user on successful authentication; for example, https://<tenant-env-fqdn>/am.
+A redirect URL is a path in PingOne Advanced Identity Cloud (AM) where the identity provider redirects the user on successful authentication; for example, https://<tenant-env-fqdn>/am.

 Depending on the social identity provider and on your environment, you change the redirect URL later.

-The redirect URL in the identity provider service and in the Identity Cloud client configuration must match.
+The redirect URL in the identity provider service and in the PingOne Advanced Identity Cloud client configuration must match.

-Some providers require you enable a specific API in their service:
+Some providers require you to enable a specific setting or API in their service:

 Google